How to Get a Single Source of Truth in Marketing

 In today’s complex marketing landscape, it’s essential to embrace multiple measurement approaches to gain a holistic view of your marketing performance.
 Relying on a single method may not provide the comprehensive insights needed to maintain a single source of truth.

 Take multi-touch attribution, for example.
 Multi-touch attribution was once hailed as the ultimate solution for measuring marketing performance, capable of providing definitive answers to all your marketing performance questions.
-But thanks to Apple’s ATT and the death of third-party cookies, traditional multi-touch attribution has become less reliable.
+But thanks to Apple’s ATT and the unreliability of third-party cookies, traditional multi-touch attribution has become less reliable.

 Despite its challenges, multi-touch attribution remains a valuable tool for marketers.
 By combining it with first-party data, qualitative insights and marketing mix modelling, marketers can gain a comprehensive understanding of their marketing performance and maintain a single source of truth.